DarkoGNU/DarkoGNU.github.io/_pages/interests.md

 When it comes to Spanish and Japanese, I don't even speak those languages (I'm learning Japanese, though).
-That doesn't stop me from knowing what are the phonemes of them, how does the Japanese pitch accent work, and what are the differences in pronunciation between different dialects.
+That doesn't stop me from knowing what are the phonemes of them, how the Japanese pitch accent works, and what are the differences in pronunciation between different dialects.

 Also, knowing the intrinsics of Polish phonology allows me to understand memes and jokes